 The foundation of our country is equality and liberty.
 At times, some seem to forget that we should treat each person with the same respect and dignity with which we want to be treated.
 Maryland continues to be a national leader in protecting a woman’s right to choose, supporting Lesbian-Gay-Bisexual-Transgender (“LGBT”) rights and promoting progressive values.
-Marc's support for these values has earned him the endorsements of NARAL Pro-Choice Maryland and Equality Maryland in 2014.
+Marc's support for these values has previously earned him the endorsements of NARAL Pro-Choice Maryland and Equality Maryland.